ENCYCLOPEDIC ENTRY

 Aquifers

 Water tables are useful tools for measuring aquifers, saturated areas beneath the water table.
-Aquifers are used to extract water for people, plants and every organism living on the surface of the Earth.
+Aquifers are used to extract water for people, plants and every organism living on Earth's surface.
 Some water tables are dropping very quickly, as people drain aquifers for industry, agriculture, and private use.
 Scientists call this process "aquifer depletion."

 Fast Fact